Pass-Through Taxation Definition

 S Corporations

-Technically speaking, an S corporation is not an entity type.
+Technically speaking, an S corporation (please see our What is an S Corp? page) is not an entity type.
 It’s a tax classification created by Subchapter S of the tax code.
 Certain domestic corporations and LLCs can qualify to become an S corporation by filing Form 2553 with the IRS.

 If an eligible entity elects S corporation status for federal tax purposes, it’s taxed like a pass-through entity.
 That said, its business structure does not change.
 S corporation status can also help members reduce their self-employment tax burden, but this varies depending on the business.

-It can be tricky to determine if electing S corporation status will or won’t reduce your tax burden, so we highly recommend consulting with a business attorney.
+It can be tricky to determine if electing S corporation status will or won’t reduce your tax burden, so we highly recommend consulting with a business attorney or qualified accountant.

 • Pass-through taxation is usually a good thing because it means that your business’s profits are only being taxed once, at the individual business owner level.
 The alternative is “double taxation,” which is what a typical corporation has.
 With double taxation, the profits are taxed twice, first at the business level and again when they’re distributed to the individual business owners.